top of page

 3. Two (2) letters of recommendation from current teachers or final year teachers.

-4. A 500 word essay on subjects decided on by the Scholarship Foundation Officers and Board of Directors. (see AMENDMENTS below)
+4. A 500-word essay on subjects decided on by the Scholarship Foundation Officers and Board of Directors.

 SECTION 2

-A. The scholarships are awarded for one (1) year.
+A. Scholarships are awarded for one (1) year.

 B. Applicants must file a new application for each successive year.